apache/buildstream/HACKING.rst

 * ``directory``: The project directory to run commands on, relative to the ``.run`` file.

-* ``height``: An optional string denoting that the height of the generated HTML should be limited, possibly resulting in vertical scrolling.

 * ``prepare-commands``: A list of command strings which should be run first

 * ``command``: The command to capture the output of